alba1735/tRNAgraph/docs/advanced_usage.md

 ### Run Configuration (`--config`)

-Used to filter data before plotting, and to pin the `graph` options a run uses — so one file carries a whole saved analysis instead of a shell line that has to be retyped correctly each time.
+Used to filter data, and to pin the options each command runs with — so one file carries a whole saved analysis, from trimming through graphing, instead of a shell script whose variables have to be retyped correctly each time.

+Every command that takes `--config` reads the same file and applies only its own block, so the same file can drive `preprocess trim`, `preprocess map`, `analyze build`, `analyze cluster` and `graph` in turn.

 ```json
 {